OUR POINT OF VIEW

 Dr. John L. Ross Jr. Ph.D.
 CMRP, in his book "The Reliability Excellence Workbook: From Ideas to Action", wrote "Only Assets Make Income" and "Profit Is The Goal".

-Visualize your most critical production asset as a paycheck printing machine, which literally prints the salary for everyone in the company.
+Now visualize that asset as a paycheck printing machine, which literally prints the salary for everyone in the company.

 What happens when it breaks down?